Azure/ADXIoTAnalytics/assets/OfficialDemos/Others/PowerShell/readme.md

 # PowerShell Samples

-Basic examples to read/write (ingest) using PowerShell
+Basic examples to read/write (ingest) using PowerShell.
+This is **NOT** meant to be an enterprise-agent collection solution.
+This demos ingestion using PowerShell and Kusto .Net SDK.

+Examples include:
+- ingesting an **array from memory**
+- ingesting a **local csv file**
+- and **streaming** - COMMING SOON.

 ref:
 - https://learn.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/kusto-ingest-client-reference